hubert-kompanowski/Cplusplus/tests/lib/gtest-1.8.0/googlemock/README.md

 To make sure your changes work as intended and don't break existing functionality, you'll want to compile and run Google Test's own tests.
-For that you'll need Autotools.
-First, make sure you have followed the instructions above to configure Google Mock.
+For that you'll need Autotools.  is_first, make sure you have followed the instructions above to configure Google Mock.
 Then, create a build output directory and enter it.
 Next,